Mr-Xcoder/CodeGolf-Hackathon/Puzzle 2/Puzzle 2.md

     1234567891011121314151617181920212223242526...

-And then try spliting them into chuncks of variable length, each length being equal to the **N**th positive integer:
+And then try spliting them into chunks of variable length, each length being equal to the **N**th positive integer:

     [1][23][456][7891][01112][131415][1617181][92021222][324252627][2829303132] ...
     ---------------------------------------------------------------------------